ikh-innovation/roboweldar-weld-seam-detection/README.md

 ## References
 <a id="1">[1]</a>
 Bazazian, Dena, Josep R. Casas, and Javier Ruiz-Hidalgo.
 "Fast and robust edge extraction in unorganized point clouds."
 2015 international conference on digital image computing: techniques and applications (DICTA).
 IEEE, 2015.

+<a id="2">[2]</a>
+Qi, Charles R., et al. "Deep hough voting for 3d object detection in point clouds."
+Proceedings of the IEEE/CVF International Conference on Computer Vision.
+2019.